 Partial compliance in that further work was required in relation to the management of paper and electronic records which would enable both the ease of location and disposal of records at the appropriate time.

-Business Continuity
+Business Continuity (BC)

-Partial compliance in that further work was required in ensuring that services had made adequate arrangements to ensure continued service delivery and that the arrangements have been communicated to all relevant staff.
+Partial compliance in that further work is required in ensuring that Services have made adequate arrangements to ensure continued service delivery and that the arrangements have been communicated to all relevant staff.